 For example, if your novel has multiple protagonists in multiple different time periods and multiple locations, you can say something like: “For decades, and around the world, a plucky team of scientists…” or “Across the years, an estranged mother and daughter…”

 And remember the motto: sell not tell.
-If your logline broadly captures your concept and it grabs the reader, that’s the important thing.
+If your logline broadly captures your concept and it grabs the agent or publisher, that’s the important thing.

 It’s certainly a danger when you use any kind of formula that you end up with something that’s too generic.